alexvinall/pregnancy-calendar/README.md

 ## Features

- - 🗓️ Generates a calendar entry for the start of each week of pregnancy
+ - 🗓️ Generates a calendar entry for each week of pregnancy
  - 📅 Estimates your due date
  - 🍓 Compares size of baby to a fruit for each week
  - 🏁 Highlights the start of each trimester